Azariill/noteTaker/README.md

 * Npm i to download all dependencies<br>

 ## Usage
-  This application can be used to build quick websites that display team roster along with each members basic info.
-A video walkthrough can be found in test section.
+  This website allows you to keep track of notes by adding, removing and editing existing notes.

 ## Tests
-  Link to video walkthrough : https://youtu.be/-ytD9UDvJo0
+  Link to video walkthrough :

 ## Questions